Generic Name: ifosfamide and mesna (eye-FOS-fa-mide/MES-na)

 Use Mesnex as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Mesnex is usually administered as an injection at your doctor's office, hospital, or clinic.
+- Mesnex is usually given as an injection at your doctor's office, hospital, or clinic.

-- If you miss a dose of Mesnex, contact your doctor immediately.
+- If you miss a dose of Mesnex, contact your doctor right away for dosing instructions.

 Ask your health care provider any questions you may have about how to use Mesnex.

 Important safety information:

 - Mesnex may cause drowsiness or dizziness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use Mesnex with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Empty your bladder regularly.
 Your doctor may recommend that you get up at least once during the night to urinate.

 - Mesnex may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.

 - Mesnex may decrease your body's ability to heal itself.
 To prevent wounds, avoid situations where bruising or injury may occur.